-Hosting business travellers might not have been your initial purpose when you joined Airbnb.
+Hosting business travellers might not have been your initial purpose when you joined Airbnb, but it is now commonplace within London.
 They aren’t typical guests and need special treatment which can be complicated at times.
 But Airbnb and Booking.com have already spotted this trend and developed a special offer for them.
 Be prepared, they are set to represent one-third of the bookings.

 #1 Easy Check-in / Check-out